Thoughtscript/academic_papers/README.md

 1. [Economics of Abudance: Systems of Intrinsically Self-Increasing Value](#aeda)

 ## Academic Works - Summaries / Abstracts

+- **Propositional Stability** <div id="ps"></div> *Experimental Logics* - This short article adumbrates a new and useful notion relevant to so-called combined modal logics, Markov Logic Networks, and Transactional Logic (forthcoming).
+Specifically, we seek to define and identify the conditions under which truth-values remain stable when interacted with by more than one logic.

 - **Mathematical Ontology** <div id="mo"></div> *Philosophy of Mathematics* - Discussion surrounding alternating *constructive* methods with *classical* methods.
 Justification, in part, for the Relational Bundle Ontology.
 Careful attention will be given to Brading and Landry's observation that mathematical theories typically invoke one of two kinds of "existence" postulates and how these might relate to *constructive* and *classical* methods in foundations.
 Lastly, some comments regarding Carnap's Logical Frameworks will be discussed in light of this.
 There are, in fact, two kinds of mathematical existence employed.